 If you enabled 'Save processing parameters with image', you will notice that there is a second file next to your output file.
 It has the same file name as the output file, but it has the .xml file extension.
 This is a little text file that describes exactly what edits you made to your photo.
 Open it in a text editor and take a look.
 Whenever you re-open that raw in RawTherapee, this file will be read and all the settings from the last session will be restored (the profile displayed under Postprocessing Profiles will change to 'Last saved'), so you'll never have to wonder what the sharpening settings were for a certain photo that you edited two weeks ago, because everything is recorded in this sidecar file (to be more precise: nearly everything, as ranking information and the history panel contents are not stored in this file yet).
 By default this information is also saved to a cache on your hard disk (here the ranking info is available).
 In 'Preferences > Image processing', you can disable the generating of these sidecar files.
 But why would you?
-They represent all the time-consuming work you did on a photo, so keep your work!
-You might even want to backup these files together with the processed photos.
+They represent all the time-consuming work you did on a photo.
 In case you want to start a new edit session from scratch, simply open the raw photo and select the postprocessing profile you want to start from; 'neutral' will show you the most basic version of your photo without any modifications.